Clemapfel/mousetrap/docs/04_widgets.md

 ## Spinner

 For progress where we do not have an exact fraction, we can use the `Spinner` widget, which simply displays an animated spinning loading icon.
 Using `Spinner::set_is_spinning`, we can control whether the animation is currently playing or not.

 ---

-## Entry

-Being able to input text with the keyboard is central to desktop applications, as such, `Entry`, the widget used for single-line text entry, may be one of the most important widgets.

-Entry is an area that, when clicked, allows the user to write freely.
-This text is written to an internal text buffer.
-We can access the text in that buffer with `Entry::get_text`. `Entry::set_text` overwrites this buffer with a custom message.

-We can of course control the width of an `Entry` by sizehinting it like any other widget, though a less manual way to do this is `Entry::set_max_length`, which takes an integer that is the number of characters that the prompts should make size for.

-`Entry` supports "password mode", which is when each character typed is replaced with a dot, or otherwise made unreadable.
-This is such that a person looking over another persons shoulder can read a sensitive prompt, such as a message or password.
-We can enter and exit this mode using `Entry::set_text_visible`, where `false` is password-mode and `true` is the regular mode.

-Lastly, `Entry` is activatable, which is usually done by pressing the enter key while the cursor is inside the entry.
-This does not cause any behavior initially, but we can connect to the `activate` signal of `Entry` to trigger behavior.

-Other than `activate`, `Entry` has one more signal `text_changed`, which is emitted whenever the internal buffer changes, including when set programmatically using `set_text`.

-\signals
-\signal_activate{Entry}
-\signal_text_changed{Entry}

-## TextView

-While we can technically input a newline character into `Entry`, it is not possible to display two lines at the same time.
-For this purpose, we use `TextView`.
-It supports a number of basic text-editor features, including **undo / redo**  are triggered by the user pressing Control + Z or Control + Y respectively.
-We can also trigger this behavior manually by calling `TextView::undo` / `TextView::redo`.

-Much like `Label`, we can set how the text aligns horizontally using `TextView::set_justify_mode`.
-To further customize how text is displayed, we can choose the **internal margin**, which is the distance between the frame of the `TextView` and the text inside of it. `TextView::set_left_margin`, `TextView::set_right_margin`, `TextView::set_top_margin` and `TextView::set_bottom_margin` allow us to customize this freely.

-`TextView` does not have the `activate` signal, pressing enter while the cursor is inside the widget will simply create a new line.

-`TextView` has the following signals, where `text_changed` behaves exactly like it does with `Entry`:

-\signals
-\signal_text_changed{TextView}
-\signal_undo{TextView}
-\signal_redo{TextView}

----